Henry Page Croft, 1st Baron Croft: Early life and family

 He was born at Fanhams Hall in Ware, Hertfordshire, England.
 He was the son of Richard Benyon Croft (1843 – 1912) a naval officer and a major benefactor of the Richard Hale School, and Anne Elizabeth (1843 – 1921).
 His father held the office of High Sheriff of Hertfordshire in 1892, beside those of Deputy Lieutenant (D.L.) of Hertfordshire and of Justice of the Peace (J.P.) for that county.

 He was the grandson of the Reverend Richard Croft, rector at Hillingdon, Middlesex, England, and Charlotte Leonora Russell.
-He was the great-grandson of Dr. Sir Richard Croft, 6th Baronet and Margaret Denman, daughter of Dr. Thomas Denman and Elizabeth Brodie and the sister of Thomas Denman, 1st Baron Denman who became Lord Chief Justice of England and Wales.
+He was the great-grandson of Sir Richard Croft, 6th Baronet and Margaret Denman, daughter of Dr. Thomas Denman and Elizabeth Brodie and the sister of Thomas Denman, 1st Baron Denman who became Lord Chief Justice of England and Wales.

 His mother was the daughter of Henry Page of Ware, Hertfordshire, England.
 He was an astute businessman and had built up a very prosperous grain trade and a maltster business.
 Henry Page left his considerable fortune including Fanhams Hall, a large country house and estate located in Ware, to his daughter Anne and her husband, Richard.